Mekhela sador

-Mekhela Sador is a traditional attire worn by women from Assam.
-Mekhela Sador is a two-piece attire, consisting of the mekhela (a cylindrical skirt) and the sador (a drape), and is generally made from Assam silk such as muga, eri or pat silk.
+Mekhela sador is traditional clothing worn by women from Assam.
+It is a two-piece outfit, consisting of the mekhela (a cylindrical skirt) and the sador (a drape), and is generally made from Assam silk such as muga, eri or pat silk.

 It is adorned with intricate designs, patterns, and motifs, often inspired by nature, Assamese culture, or mythological themes.
 The designs are predominantly handwoven by women.
 Common motifs include floral patterns, geometric shapes, and representations of local wildlife, which celebrate the region's natural beauty.

 Draping

 The bottom portion, draped from the waist downwards, is called the mekhela.
 It is a wide cylindrical piece cloth that is folded into one or two pleats to fit around the waist and tucked in.
 The pleats are folded to the right and are typically fewer in number as opposed to the pleats of Saree, which are generally folded to the left and have multiple pleats.
 Strings are never used to tie the mekhela around the waist, though an underskirt with a string is often used.

 The top portion of the two-piece dress, called the chador (pronounced: Sador), is a long piece of cloth that has one end tucked into the upper portion of the mekhela above the belly button and the rest is draped around the chest and back.
 The other end of the chador is tucked in the belly after making a few pleats.
 A fitted blouse is often worn with Mekhela chador.
 Traditionally, in the past, another garment called riha was worn as a chador or as an inner piece below the chador.
 A riha is still worn as part of the Assamese bridal trousseau and sometimes seen people wearing in indigenous traditional events like Bihu and other Assamese festivals.

 Ornamental designs on the mekhela-chadors are traditionally woven, never printed.
 Sometimes a woven pattern called the paari, is stitched along the sides of a chador, or along the bottom of a mekhela.
 The patterns include motifs of animals, birds, human forms, flowers, diamond, and celestial phenomenon.
 These indigenous patterns are woven by tribal and nontribal Weavers.
 The motifs are known as phul.
 The bright-hued diamond motifs representing fine workmanship is a typical and traditional feature of the textiles of Assam.
 In Pat and Muga silk, delicate designs of flowers and creepers while bold motifs of geometric shapes are typically found in Eri and Cotton.